SmartWebCodder/OnePay/README.md

 A new Flutter project.

-//This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application.